-When planning dinner, having favorite recipes on rotation can simplify your life, and let’s everyone eat healthy.
+When planning dinner, having favorite recipes on rotation can simplify your life, and help everyone eat healthy.
 Enjoy this 2 week dinner plan!

 Over the past few weeks I’ve shared some links to my favorite recipes and meals.
 These are recipes that I use over and over.